russell/cl-git/doc/config.rst

 .. warning::

    This functionally is still under development.
+So stability of this part of the API is uncertain.

 .. cl:type:: git-config